cardin-higley-lab/MiniMe/README.md

 # Mesoscopic Imaging Analysis Pipeline

-This repository provides a workflow for preprocessing and analyzing widefield mesoscopic imaging data.
+This repository provides a workflow for preprocessing MiniMe mesoscopic imaging data with HPC.
-The pipeline includes ROI selection, blue/green frame separation, and alignment with the Allen Brain Atlas.
+The pipeline includes ROI selection, blue/green frame separation, hemodynamics correction and alignment with the Allen Brain Atlas.

 ---